Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

 could do color tile type microrandomization in the future, would make the repeat playthroughs more fun

+immediate-mode enemies that can toggle hitbox on/off has some really cool possibilities
+    - fire bars that turn on/off by timer or based on buttons player hits
+        - similar idea with fire bars, but changing direction on button press instead of which ones are live

+could use numbered/lettered tiles to signify tiles that turn on/off with button presses
+    then the buttons themselves can just be the number/letter itself, maybe in a little square or circle

 ### screens / camera

     640x480 pixel screen, 16x16 tiles -> 40x30 tile screens
+        need to leave room for ui though! maybe we just put UI on the side, since most screens are 16:9, not 4:3

 ### graphics